The Basics

 Dow Jones Industrial Average (DJIA)—a stock indicator calculated each trading day that tracks the market value of 30 leading industrial stocks.

-Due Diligence—research conducted by insurance agents and other financial advisors on the legal and economic soundness of an investment or product.
+Due Diligence—research conducted by insurance salespeople and other financial advisors on the legal and economic soundness of an investment or product.

 E